MatthewKazmar/awsbasedesign/README.md

 **Layout:** A simple AWS design, 4 spokes on a transit gateway, with an on-prem VPN connection.

-The mgmt subnet has a jump box which is Internet accessible.
+The mgmt VPC has a jump box which is Internet accessible.
 The other subnets send Internet traffic to the Transit Gateway with the idea that the traffic is funnelled on-prem or to a dedicated firewall VPC.